jackfood/Autosubtitle/README.md

 -- CPU Workers Option: Added a "CPU Workers (VAD Chunks)" option allowing users to specify the number of CPU cores to use for VAD-based transcription.
 Set to 0 for automatic detection (uses all available cores), 1 for serial processing, or a specific number up to your system's core count.
 -- Dynamic UI: VAD-specific options (VAD Threshold, Min Speech, Min Silence, and CPU Workers) are now automatically shown when "Use Voice Activity Detection (VAD)" is checked and hidden when it's unchecked, simplifying the interface.
 -- Enhanced Logging: Added more detailed logging for VAD processing when using multiple workers, providing better visibility into the progress of individual transcription tasks.
-*   **V1.06** Increased transcription stability by implementing a fallback mechanism for console character encoding issues during transcription by automatically disabling detailed progress output and replaced with a progress bar if an issue is detected.
+*   **V1.06** Transcription Stability: Improved handling of console character encoding errors detected by the charmap codec during transcription.
+If a problem occurs, the script automatically disables Whisper's detailed verbose output for that file and continues processing with standard progress messages, increasing overall stability.

 ## Credits and Used Libraries